thakuranshu-dev/markdown-note-editor/README.md

 - 🎨 **Responsive Design:** Built with Tailwind CSS for a visually appealing experience across all devices.
 - 🔍 **Linting and Best Practices:** Integrated ESLint configuration ensures high code quality and maintainability.
 - ⚡ **Hot Module Replacement (HMR):** Experience faster development with live updates without full page reloads.
+- ⬇ **Export/Download note:** You can export/download your notes as .md or .html by double-clicking or long-pressing the note.

 ---